thu2004/chrome_log_filter/README.md

-# Chrome / FirefoxLog Filter Extension
+# Chrome / Firefox Log Filter Extension

 A Chrome extension that helps filter and highlight log messages on webpages.